 The last thing you’ll want is to struggle to put the house together with an excited child wandering around and nagging you.
 Make sure that the toy is easy to install, especially if you need to set it up alone.
 This might be even more critical if you need to move it frequently.

 Playhouses require regular maintenance to keep germs away or clean up drink spills.
 In spring, a wash throughout might also be necessary for the new season.
 Plastic is generally simpler to keep clean compared to wood and fabric.

 The best outdoor playhouse is the one that’ll entertain your child while being educative and providing physical exercise.
 Overall, it’s a fantastic tool to get your child outdoors.
-Our favorite option is the Step2 Neat & Tidy II Playhouse.
+Our favorite option is the Step2 Neat & Tidy Playhouse.